TcMenu/IoAbstraction/README.md

 This library is available in library manager on both Arduino and PlatformIO, this is the best choice for most people.

-To install this library, simply download a zip (or source as preferred) and install into the `Arduino/libraries` directory, rename the library from IoAbstraction-master to IoAbstraction.
+To install this library manually, simply download a zip (or source as preferred) and install into the `Arduino/libraries` directory, rename the library from IoAbstraction-master to IoAbstraction.
 Arduino sketches and libraries are normally stored under the Documents folder on most operating systems.

 ## TaskManager - simple, event based programming for Arduino